lockss/lockss-rtd-manual/docs/introduction/index.rst

 This version, LOCKSS 2.0-alpha6, is the sixth preview release on the road to LOCKSS 2.0.

+.. only:: html

    .. rubric:: Chapter Table of Contents

 .. toctree::
    :maxdepth: 1